AlgoCompSynth/FPS-100-Resurrection/Desktop-PiOS/README.md

 should open an issue at
 <https://github.com/AlgoCompSynth/FPS-100-Resurrection/issues/new>.

-The rest of the installation takes place in the directory `FPS-100-Resurrection/Desktop-PiOS`, so `cd` into that directory.
+The installation takes place in the directory `FPS-100-Resurrection/Desktop-PiOS`, so `cd` into that directory.

 ## Document downloads